KojoZero/mokuro/README.md

 pip install .
 ```

-If you want to run with GPU:
+If you want to run with GPU: Uninstall previously installed dependencies with the command below
-Install Pytorch [here](https://developer.nvidia.com/cuda-toolkit-archive), choose a CUDA version, and run the command it gives you in the command line.
-Next, download the [Cuda Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) version that matches the CUDA version you chose for PyTorch.

-In a new commandline try running Mokuro.
-If there is an error or it's not working properly, run the command below to uninstall the PyTorch packages and rerun the command used earlier to install PyTorch.

 ```
 pip uninstall torch torchvision torchaudio
 ```

+Then: Install Pytorch [here](https://developer.nvidia.com/cuda-toolkit-archive), choose a CUDA version, and run the command it gives you in the command line.
+Next, download the [Cuda Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) version that matches the CUDA version you chose for PyTorch

 Some users have reported problems with Python installed from Microsoft Store.
 If you see an error: